How to avoid paying too much for the protection you need

 For instance, if you’re in generally good health and have an adequate financial cushion, you might save money with a lower insurance premium and higher cost-sharing.
 But if you have ongoing medical needs, you might do better with a higher premium and lower cost-sharing.
 Of course, you take a risk if you pick a plan with a very high deductible and co-pay and then can’t afford your share of expenses if you do happen to get sick.

-One little-known benefit of the health care law is that plans sold to individuals can’t impose more than $6,350 in annual cost-sharing in 2014, no matter how low the premiums.
-Today it’s not uncommon for plans on the individual market to have deductibles of $10,000 or more.
+One little-known benefit of the health care law is that plans sold to individuals can’t impose more than $6,350 in annual cost-sharing this year, no matter how low the premiums.

 3. Carelessly going out of network